1monalisa1/01-FinTech-Case-Study/README.md

 		*  Credit card and bank information may be entered following checkout, so that the customer does not need to provide private information when shopping in a public setting such as on a bus or train.
 	* 3 ‘buy now, pay later’ (BNPL) options:
 		* 3 or 4 equal installments
-		* 3-36 month financing available for larger purchases
+		* 3 to 36 month financing available for larger purchases
 		* Pay in-full within 30 days (Klarna)
 			* Klarna allows customers “to skip paying for an item upfront, and just entering an e-mail and delivery addresses.
 Klarna analyzes a person’s online credit history and browsing behavior to determine if they are creditworthy (Forbes).”
 			* Klarna uses the customer’s address and email address to run a soft credit check paired with their Klarna shopping history and cell phone location data to assess risk when determining if they are eligible for BNPL on the transaction (Finder.com).